turbobabr/Sketch-Plugins-Cookbook/README.md

 sound.play()
 ```

-## Center Rectangle in Canvas
+## Centering Rectangle on Canvas

-To center canvas on a certain point or region, you can use a handy `-(void)MSContentDrawView.centerRect:(GKRect*)rect animated:(BOOL)animated` instance method, where `rect` is a rectangle to be centered, `animated` is a flag that turns on/off animation during the scrolling process.
+To center canvas on a certain point or region, you can use a handy `-(void)MSContentDrawView.centerRect:(CGRect)rect animated:(BOOL)animated` instance method, where `rect` is a rectangle to be centered, `animated` is a flag that turns on/off animation during the scrolling process.

 ![Create Custom Shape](./docs/center_rect.png)